This article was updated on July 19, 2018.

 When you send an expatriate, the expat employee will carry a deep understanding of your organizations's products, policies, systems and culture.
-On the downside, the expat employee may know little about the local market you're entering (its laws, its language, its purchasing habits, its culture, etc.).
+On the downside, the expat employee may know little about the local market you're entering (its laws, language, purchasing habits, culture, etc.).

 For HR leaders who need to develop staffing strategies on a global level, both sides of the coin will have advantages and challenges.